GoRaleigh: Layout

 Standard GoRaleigh bus at the North Carolina Museum of Natural Sciences.

-GoRaleigh provides public transportation to areas known colloquially as inside the beltline and outside I-440, as well as contracted service to the Town of Wake Forest and to Wake Tech Community College.
+GoRaleigh provides public transportation to areas known colloquially as inside the beltline and outside I-440, as well as contracted service to Wake Tech Community College.
 The system operates on a hub and spoke-style layout, with most routes beginning and ending at the newly renovated GoRaleigh Station, formerly known as Moore Square Station, in downtown Raleigh.
 The "L" routes circulate through an area or operate as a cross-town route and link with one or more "spoke" routes.
 The "X" routes are express routes which operate non-stop or with limited stops along the body of the route.
 Stops on these routes are generally available only at the beginning and end points of the route.
 Longer distance routes are operated by the intercounty GoTriangle system.

 GoRaleigh publicly posts its General Transit Feed Specification (GTFS) data so riders can easily plan their trips using services such as Google Transit in Google Maps.
 GoRaleigh also supports the Transit App that offers real-time bus location through its GPS equipped fleet and crowdsourced data.

+High-Frequency Network

+The GoRaleigh high-frequency network, as of March 2026, displayed in red alongside the rest of the fixed route network in grey.

+GoRaleigh's high-frequency network operates 15-minute service or better.
+In January 2024, the high-frequency network consisted of three routes spanning 40 miles.
+As of March 2026, the high-frequency network has expanded to 11 routes totaling 137 miles.
+Route 1 (Capital Boulevard) operates with service every 10 minutes.